michaelschinn/fullstack_portfolio/blog.md

 `git commit -m "message"`

-It's used to "Record changes to the repository"[⁴](https://git-scm.com/docs/git-commit).
+It's used to "Record changes to the repository" [⁴](https://git-scm.com/docs/git-commit).
 You can see that the `git commit` command is followed by the option `-m "message"`, this is used to enter a description of the changes that are being recorded to the repository.

 ![Git commit output.](img/git-commit.jpg)<p align='center'>*Git commit output.*</p><hr><p align='center'>*⁴ From: [https://git-scm.com/docs/git-commit](https://git-scm.com/docs/git-commit)*</p>
 <hr>